rafaelespinoza/godfish/README.md

 Each archive file contains an executable binary per driver.
 Each executable binary will only work for the targeted DB.
 Pick the one(s) you need.

+There is also an installation script at [scripts/install.sh](./scripts/install.sh).
+Check it out.

 ## build

 An alternative to using a pre-built release to is to build your own.